 Datatype Description

-Price (page 296) When used as an attribute in a content class, the "Price" datatype connects the instances
+Price (page 303) When used as an attribute in a content class, the "Price" datatype connects the instances

 (objects) of that class to the webshop sys-

 tem.
 As soon as an object has a price at-

 tribute, users can put the object in their

 baskets and/or wishlists.
 Objects without a

 price attribute can not be put into a user's

 basket and/or wishlist and thus they are not

 connected to the e-commerce subsystem.

-Option (page 294) The "Option" datatype makes it possible to
+Option (page 301) The "Option" datatype makes it possible to

 create a single group of options for each con-

 tent object.
 Each option can be assigned a

 short text and an additional price.
 For exam-

 ple, it can be used to sell T-shirts in different

 colors where the price is different for some

-(or all) colors.
+Multi antian (naga 205) (or all) colors.

-Multi-option (page 288) The "Multi-option" datatype makes it possi-

-ble to create multiple groups of options for
+Multi-option (page 295) The "Multi-option" datatype makes it possible to create multiple groups of options for

 each content object.
 Each option can be as-

 signed a short text and an additional price.

 This datatype works in the same way as the

 "Option" datatype.
-The only difference is that instead of supporting only one group
+The only difference is

+that instead of supporting only one group

 of options, it allows the creation of multiple

 groups of options for each content object.

-Range-option (page 298) The "Range-option" datatype makes it posrunge option (page 270) sible to create a single group of enumerated
+Range-option (page 305) The "Range-option" datatype makes it pos-

+sible to create a single group of enumerated

 options for each content object.
 For exam-

 ple, it can be used in a scenario where the

 goal is to sell shoes of different sizes and the

 size does not affect the price.
 For each con-

-size assis not uncer the price.
-For each con